-Plague, caused by Yersinia pestis, is endemic in HSR 1.
+Plague, caused by the bacterium Yersinia pestis, is endemic in HSR 1.
 Surveillance in predator species has revealed that plague remains active in the small mammal populations of the Region.
 Beginning in 1976, plague has been confirmed in at least 15 counties in HSR 1.
 Yearly plague summaries with maps may be reviewed at: www.dshs.state.tx.us/idcu/disease/plague/information/Reports/.

 Anyone living near a prairie dog colony should be alert to its activity.
 There are several reasons for decreased activity in prairie dog towns.
-A decline may be noticed during colder weather, but the black-tailed prairie dog does not have a true hibernation, so there should be animals running about during warmer periods in the winter if the population is healthy.
+A decline in activity may be noticed during colder weather, but the black-tailed prairie dog does not have a true hibernation, so there should be animals running about during warmer periods in the winter if the population is healthy.
 Population reductions may occur through shooting, poisons and other diseases, such as tularemia.
 However, in our area a decline in population has a high probability of being due to plague.
 People should avoid entering a prairie dog town that appears to be dying out.
 Anytime a plague die-off occurs, the fleas will be seeking new sources of blood.
 While the fleas most commonly associated with prairie dogs prefer blood sources other than humans, a desperate flea will utilize humans for a blood meal.